 Barrier Integrity Measurement Preparation

-To measure the barrier integrity of organoids isolated from mouse intestinal tissue, first precoat all of the centrifugation tubes that will be used for storing the organoids during the plating process with enough 0.1% BSA (B-S-A) in PBS to cover all of the plastic surfaces [1-TXT].
+To measure the barrier integrity of organoids isolated from mouse intestinal tissue, first precoat all of the centrifugation tubes that will be used for storing the organoids during the plating process with enough 0.1% BSA (bovine serum albumin) in PBS to cover all of the plastic surfaces [1-TXT].

 WIDE: Talent adding PBS + BSA to container to tubes, with PBS plus BSA container visible in frame TEXT: BSA: bovine serum albumin

-After Authors: how long should the tubes be coated?, remove the BSA solution [1] and place the tubes on ice [2].
+Immediately remove the BSA solution [1] and place the tubes on ice [2].

 BSA being removed